Montgomery County Public Schools (Maryland): 20th century

-Before 1961, separate schools were maintained for black children.
+Prior to 1961, separate schools were maintained for black children.
 At that time, Rockville's George Washington Carver High School students were rezoned to the previously all-white schools across the county.

 MCPS saw enrollment numbers peak in 1972 when they reached 127,912.
 However, enrollment decreased over the next ten years, hitting a low of 91,030 in 1983.
 This prompted the closure of 60 schools.
 However, with more than 96,000 students and 13,000 staff members in 155 schools in 1986, the school system was still one of the 20 largest in the nation.
 Enrollment was over 100,000 by 1990.

-Dr. Paul L. Vance became the county's first black superintendent in 1991 when there were 107,000 students and 174 schools.
+In 1982, Odessa Shannon became the first elected black woman to serve on the Montgomery County School Board.
+1991, Paul L. Vance became the county's first black superintendent when there were 107,000 students and 174 schools.
 When he left in 1999, MCPS had 129,000 students in 185 schools.
 Over the next ten years, enrollment grew to more than 150,000.

+21st century

-In 2014, the Board modified the school calendar to remove all references to the Christian and Jewish religious holidays of Christmas, Easter, Yom Kippur, and Rosh Hashanah.
+In 2014, the board modified the school calendar to remove all references to the Christian and Jewish religious holidays of Christmas, Easter, Yom Kippur, and Rosh Hashanah.
 The amendment was in response to a campaign by the initiative "Equality for Eid" (E4E), which sought for Montgomery County Public School closures on the Muslim holidays of Eid al-Fitr and Eid al-Adha.

 The amendment received some media attention.
 Criticism of the amendment came from a variety of sources, including Montgomery County Executive Isiah Leggett and Congressman John Delaney.

-For the 2022–2023 school year, the district has 209 schools and an enrollment of 160,564 students.
+For the 2022–2023 school year, the district has 210 schools and an enrollment of 160,554 students.

+On February 2, 2024, Monifa McKnight, the first black woman to serve as superintendent of Montgomery County schools, resigned under pressure from the school board "amid questions about how the district handled sexual harassment, bullying and other allegations involving a former principal," according to the Washington Post.